seattletimes/diaz-pitching/src/diaz/diaz.md

 “This went on for three hours,” Dipoto said.

 In the end, no consensus was made.
-Diaz would remain a starter and report to minor league camp and start the season as a starter in Class AA Jackson.
+Diaz would remain a starter and report to minor-league camp and start the season as a starter in Class AA Jackson.

 “We also determined there was too much value in him, whatever his role was going to be, to include him in a trade,” Dipoto said.